 There is very little to say after a hard loss.
 Nothing will ease the frustration.
 But one thing I can do is be present and this photo is my reminder that those moments matter.

 In the midst of the season, it can sometimes begin to feel as if my presence isn’t enough.
-It is so hard to watch one you love have to carry a heavy load, and coaching always includes one.
+It is so hard to watch the one you love have to carry a heavy load, and coaching always includes one.
 Coaches focus on much more than X’s and O’s and that W/L record.
-Player’s with low GPA’s, poor class attendance and bad behaviour may face game suspension.
+Player’s with low GPAs, poor class attendance, and bad behavior may face game suspension.
 Each school sets different factors in these areas along with the guidelines from the conference requirements.

 Coaches’ Carry a Heavy Burden

-Study hall times are just part of the plan to support academic successes.
-Recruiting takes a significant portion of each week’s focus year round for college coaches.
+Study hall times are just part of the plan to support academic success.
+Recruiting takes a significant portion of each week’s focus year-round for college coaches.
 Helping to prepare players and parents for the recruiting process starts with Juniors and continues for Seniors.
 With hundreds of schools to choose from high school seniors have a level of expectation that includes frequent contact, but don’t always meet the criteria coaches are looking for; this can lead to challenging conversations about accurate perspectives.

 Leadership and character development also play a key factor in adding to the burden many coaches carry.
 Ordell works hard to surround himself with coaches who agree with his conviction to influence players using football as a tool.
 Regardless character development is a multi-tiered effort these days and players need mentors who can build personal relationships with them on and off the field.